HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

             -   "In this channel, the student will talk to you about concepts, research, and methods related to oculomotor control and eye movements, with a particular focus on the neural bases of eye movements and tools for measuring eye movements in real-world settings"

 ---
-##
+### NOTES

-##### Option 1 - Use the bot
+- When generating text in this course, you will always have at least 3 options **-  Option 1 - Use the bot**
+     - e.g. in this case:
        - Go back and extract summaries from your previous conversations about the topics you want to do your capstone about (or ignore them and start from scratch if you want - truly doesn't matter).
        - Extract a short summary of your project.
 It should fit within a single discord message (so ~2000 characters) and be of the form

-##### Option 2 - Do it yourself, manually
+  **- Option 2 - Do it yourself, manually**
-- Just, like, write yourself
+    - Just, like, write it all youself
       - Pro: You get to write exactly the words you want
       - Cons: You have the words yourself.

-##### Option 3 (aka the smart move) - Do both
+  **- Option 3 (aka the smart move) - Do both **
 - Use the bot to help you get started, and then edit the text it produces so it ACTUALLY fits what you want it to say